 Predictive modeling is a powerful tool that helps organizations to make informed decisions based on data analysis.
 AI can create predictive models to help enterprise architects anticipate changes and identify areas of risk.
 Using statistical and machine learning techniques, EAs can build models that forecast future trends, behaviors, and outcomes.
 These models can, in turn, provide recommendations for optimized business processes.
 Predictive modeling can be applied to a wide range of business areas, such as customer segmentation, demand forecasting, fraud detection, and risk assessment.

 By leveraging predictive modeling, organizations can gain insights into complex data sets, identify patterns, and make predictions that inform their strategic planning and decision-making processes.
-This approach can help organizations to optimize their operations, reduce costs, and improve their overall performance.
+This approach can help organizations to optimize their operations, reduce costs, and improve their overall performance while being in control of employee costs.
 Predictive modeling can also anticipate what their technology should look like to meet future demand and operations.

 Graphs rely on relationships, but the human linking of data can be unreliable.
 As an Enterprise Architect, your time is focused on understanding the implications of these relationships, but when there are hidden or missing components, you’re likely spending more time verifying the work than analyzing it.